danjac/radiofeed-app/README.md

 Current tested versions are PostgresSQL 14+ and Redis 6.2+.

-You should run you development environment inside a virtualenv e.g.:
+You should run your development environment inside a virtualenv e.g.:

 ```bash
 python -m venv .venv && source .venv/bin/activate